 Another online content publisher, for the energy industry, Alerian, a Texas-based outfit with strong cash flow and profitability, was acquired by Hong Kong’s ZZ Capital for over half a billion plus almost a quarter billion more in potential earnout.

-Dominos are still falling in the Travel and Leisure subsector with ticketing services providers’ consolidation in particular continuing after our Q2 sale of ZeroHero to TicketMaster, that Scott mentioned in the fishing segment, and Eventbrite’s purchase of Ticketfly; the new ones included the purchase of ExtremeTix, a Houston-based resale website, by Etix for a reported $16M; New York-based ticketer TheaterMania, snapped up by Canada’s Rubicon-backed AudienceView, apparently to combine platforms for scale and other synergy; finally in India, Wasteland Entertainment, the ticketing arm of events company OML Entertainment, joining Alibaba’s subsidiary One97 Communications under its PayTM brand.
+Dominos is still falling in the Travel and Leisure subsector with ticketing services providers’ consolidation, in particular, continuing after our Q2 sale of ZeroHero to TicketMaster, that Scott mentioned in the fishing segment, and Eventbrite’s purchase of Ticketfly; the new ones included the purchase of ExtremeTix, a Houston-based resale website, by Etix for a reported $16M; New York-based ticketer TheaterMania, snapped up by Canada’s Rubicon-backed AudienceView, apparently to combine platforms for scale and other synergy; finally, in India, Wasteland Entertainment, the ticketing arm of events company OML Entertainment, joining Alibaba’s subsidiary One97 Communications under its PayTM brand.

 Infrastructure Software Valuation Metrics

 Infrastructure multiples held steady last month while security sector deal flow dominated.